 The Environmental Fluid Mechanics & Hydrology Program focuses on the movement of surface and groundwater and, jointly with Environmental Engineering and Science, atmospheric-related topics.

-Environmental fluid mechanics courses address fluid and sediment transport and mixing processes, turbulence and its modeling, the fluid mechanics of stratified flows, natural flows in coastal waters, estuaries, lakes and open channels, atmospheric flows and experimental methods.
+Environmental fluid mechanics courses address fluid and sediment transport and mixing processes; turbulence and its modeling; the fluid mechanics of stratified flows; natural flows in coastal waters, estuaries, lakes and open channels; and atmospheric flows and experimental methods.
 Hydrology courses consider stochastic methods in both surface and subsurface hydrology, watershed hydrology and modeling, and flow and transport in porous media.
-Planning courses highlight issues related to sustainable water resources development, both in the U.S. and in developing countries.
+Planning courses highlight issues related to sustainable water resources development in the U.S. and in developing countries.

-The EFMH Program has opportunities for students interested in pursuing Ph.D. level research concerned with environmental policy design and implementation with respect to water, air, and land.
+The EFMH Program has opportunities for students interested in pursuing PhD-level research concerned with environmental policy design and implementation with respect to water, air and land.